-START FLOW COUNT AT: HH: MM DD-MON-YY
+START FLOW COUNT AT: HH: MM

-When the programmed start time and date matches the sampler's time and date the sampler program begins to run.
+When the programmed start time and date match the sampler's time and date, the sampler program begins to run.

-Should you press the green Run Program button and the programmed start time has already passed, the sampler program starts immediately.
+If you press the green Run Program button after the programmed start time has passed by no more than 5 minutes, the sampler program starts immediately.
+Otherwise, the program will start at the next programmed start time.